kayaoglutuncay/max78000/src/timers.md

 Configure the timer for continuous mode by performing the following steps:

-1. Disable the timer peripheral and set the timer clock as described in *Timer Clock Sources*.
+1. Disable the timer peripheral and set the timer clock as described in [Timer Clock Sources](#timer-clock-sources).
 2. Set the <a href="#table19-13">TMRn_CTRL0</a>.*mode* field to 1 to select continuous mode.
 3. Set the <a href="#table19-13">TMRn_CTRL0</a>.*clkdiv* field to set the prescaler that determines the timer frequency.
 4. If using the timer output function: